lotfiferaga/admin_management/README.md

-who struggles a lot with data displaying and the lack of functionalities or the absence of the interactions avec the software while using it which makes their work a little harder to do on paper meanwhile it's better to digitize things for them ^^ feel free to use it :)
+who struggles a lot with data displaying and the lack of functionalities or the absence of the interactions avec the software while using it which makes their work a little harder to do on paper meanwhile it's better to digitize things for them ^^ currently it has three profils which is of a student and an adminstrator and a teacher or another employee that makes the app useful for each one of them. feel free to use it :)